gjbsaiia/easyJoinAPI/README.md

 ### Internal on the VM prior to provisioner
 Should run [configure.py](https://github.com/gjbsaiia/easyJoinAPI/blob/master/internal_config/configure.py) within cloudinit - needs the DNS API credential in cloudinit as well. (not currently set up)
-This sets the domain name according to convention, and adds itself to the DNS using the VM Internal build from clo-pyWinAD
+This sets the domain name according to convention, and adds itself to the DNS using the VM Internal build from pyWinAD

 ### External to the VM via the provisioner
 Just import pyWinAD, configure yourself as 'External', and use any of the below magic methods.
 The VM should be tagged in